openstax/corgi/docs/operations/updating_the_stack.rst

    git checkout master && git pull origin master

 * Tag and upload images to dockerhub.
-This script builds the images with ``no-cache`` so may take several minutes.
+This script builds the images with ``--no-cache`` so may take several minutes.

 .. code-block:: bash

-   TAG=latest ./scripts/build-push.sh
+   TAG=$TAG ./scripts/build-push.sh

 Deploy and Update the stack
 ===========================